CCA Mock Exam Simulator

 Reveal answer and explanations

-4. D Configures DNS-based service discovery
+4. D It configures DNS-based service discovery for the cluster

 Network Observability